Badgerati/Pode/docs/Tutorials/Logging/Types/Errors.md

 ## Enabling

-To enable and use the Error logging you use the [`Enable-PodeErrorLogging`](../../../../Functions/Logging/Enable-PodeErrorLogging) function, supplying a logging method from [`New-PodeLoggingMethod`](../../../../Functions/Logging/New-PodeLoggingMethod).
+To enable and use Error logging you use [`Enable-PodeErrorLogging`](../../../../Functions/Logging/Enable-PodeErrorLogging), supplying a logging method from [`New-PodeLoggingMethod`](../../../../Functions/Logging/New-PodeLoggingMethod).
 You can supply your own errors to be logged by using [`New-PodeLoggingMethod`](../../../../Functions/Logging/New-PodeLoggingMethod).

 When Pode logs an error, the information being logged is as follows: